blopa/magento-2-shop-by-franchise/README.md

 [<img src="https://github.com/magepow/themeforest/blob/master/shopify/shopify_affiliate.jpg" >](https://shopify.pxf.io/VyL446)

+# !!!!
+DISCLAIMER !!!!
+## This is originally the shopbrand extension of Magepow, I have just changed the name to shopfranchise so both of them could be installed together.
+I am not the original author of this extension.
+I have just changed the name of the extension to shopfranchise.
+No features have been added or removed.

 ## Magento 2 Shop by Franchise
 Magento 2 Shop by Franchise by Magepow is an extension that helps you build a franchiseed summary page of the products in your store.
 Allows you to sell by franchise, customers can easily shop by the franchise they like.
 ### Description